-- 1- Uniform arrangement of its fibers.
+- 1 Uniform arrangement of its fibers.

 - 2-The refractive indices of its different layers are similar.

 - 3- It is avascular.

+Lafron aguous it'll be then.

 The avascular lens gets its nutrition from aqueous which supplies it with O2 and glucose (the main fuel as cornea).